ekedonald/Implementing-CICD-Pipeline-for-Terraform-using-Jenkins/README.md

 ![create terraform aws pipeline repo](./images/5.%20create%20terraform-aws-pipeline%20repo.png)

-* Open terminla on your PC, create a folder called `terraform-aws-pipeline` and enter the directory using the command shown below:
+* Open terminal on your PC, create a folder called `terraform-aws-pipeline` and enter the directory using the command shown below:

 ```sh
 mkdir terraform-aws-pipeline